Meltwater pulse 1A: Mississippi River

-Eurasian Ice Sheet
+Fennoscandian ice sheet

-Although the Eurasian Ice Sheet has previously been considered an insignificant, negligible contributor to meltwater pulse 1A, some research suggests it may have contributed to around half of the sea level rise.
-An ice volume of 4.5-7.9 metres of sea level equivalent was lost over half a millennium during the transition into the Bølling interstadial, with around 3.3-6.7 metres being lost from the ice sheet during the peak warming.
-Another study estimated 4.6 metres of sea level rise came from the melting of the Fennoscandian Ice Sheet.
+Although the Fennoscandian ice sheet has previously been considered an insignificant, negligible contributor to MWP1a, some research suggests it may have contributed to around half of the sea level rise.
+An ice volume of 4.5-7.9 m of sea level equivalent was lost over half a millennium during the transition into the B-A interstadial, with around 3.3-6.7 m being lost from the ice sheet during the peak warming.
+Another study estimated 4.6 m of sea level rise came from the melting of the Fennoscandian ice sheet.